apache/trafficcontrol/blueprints/distributed-traffic-monitor.md

   `distributed_polling_enabled` is also set to true.
 In a later phase of development, we will add the ability to enable stat polling in distributed mode.

+Note: these are configuration options as opposed to profile parameters because we currently do not have the capability to have per-profile monitoring.json snapshots (or per-TM-server configuration in one snapshot).

 To use _distributed mode_, generally all TMs in the CDN need to be running in distributed mode (if they're taking part in the health protocol).
 It should